gmbrandt/HTOF/README.rst

 E.g. :code:`'decimalyear'`, :code:`'jd'` .
 If :code:`format='decimalyear'`, then the output :code:`mu_ra`
 would have units of mas/year.
 If :code:`jd` then the output is mas/day.
 Both Hipparcos and Gaia catalogs list parallaxes in milli-arcseconds (mas), and so positional units are always in mas for HTOF.

+When using Gaia, one should download the largest stretch of GOST times possible (covering at least the eDR3 timespan, e.g. covering at least the dates BJD 2456892 to BJD 2457902).
+:code:`GaiaeDR3` will select all data corresponding to the eDR3 data interval and exclude eDR3 deadtimes. :code:`GaiaDR2` will select all data corresponding to the DR2 data interval (excluding dead times).
+Finally, :code:`Gaia` will select all the data present in the GOST predicted observation file that you have downloaded.

 For Hipparcos 2, the path to the intermediate data would point to :code:`IntermediateData/resrec/`.
 Note that the intermediate data files must be in the same format as the test intermediate data files found in this